Monday, July 07, 2025

 Must-Have ABM Play:

-1. Identify your top 50 “can’t-lose” accounts.
+1. Identify (with your Sales team) your top 50 “can’t-lose” accounts.

 3. Route 'Hot accounts' directly to sales to act while the buying signal is strong.